rsdoiel/antenna/archives/2025/planet_2025.23.md

 ---

-## Students and teachers among victims in Austria shooting
+## Former pupil kills ten in Austria school shooting

 date: 2025-06-10, from: RTÉ News

-A gunman has killed at least nine people in an attack at a secondary school in the southern Austrian city of Graz.
+A former pupil has killed ten people and then himself at a secondary school in the southern Austrian city of Graz, in the worst school shooting in the country's modern history.

 <br>